chartgerink/dissertation/README.md

 # Dissertation

 This repository tracks the official dissertation.
 The goal is to provide a fully reproducible and digitally-born dissertation, which I can easily export to paper format to fullfill my university's requirements.
-The goal is to make the dissertation with [`bookdown`](https://bookdown.org/home/) and finally create a static webpage for the dissertation to live on with hosting in this repository.
+The [`bookdown`](https://bookdown.org/home/)-borne dissertation is a *work in progress* but already available at the static webpage for [this repository](https://chartgerink.github.io/dissertation/).

 ## Outline